-Evidently, the no notice was issued upon the applicant before refusal of employment to him in accordance with the certified standing orders of the company and no opportunity was given to him by the company.
+Evidently, no notice was issued upon the applicant before refusal of employment to him in accordance with the certified standing orders of the company and no opportunity was given to him by the company.
 Therefore, the refusal of work to the applicant by the company is found unjustified.

-Coming to the issue of abandonment of employment or refusal to take up engagement / employment by the applicant, we find that the company took the plea on the ground that the applicant and others disappeared sensing trouble and possible police action.
+Coming to the issue of abandonment of employment or refusal to take up engagement / employment by the applicant, we find that the company took the plea on the ground that the applicant and others disappeared sensing trouble and possible police action and after seven months silence the applicant raised dispute with the Dy.
+Labour Commissioner.
 We have already found that no action was taken against the alleged impostors by the company on getting knowledge of impersonation and the company never lodged any FIR against the applicant.
-In fact the plea of impersonation by the applicant was raised much after the date of refusal of employment.
-On the other had the applicant who admittedly worked in the company had all along been desperately trying to get his employment back resorting to the forums available in law.
-It is no case of the company that the name of the applicant was removed from it's roll due to his long unauthorized absence.
+In fact, the plea of impersonation by the applicant was raised much after the date of refusal of employment.
+On the other hand the applicant who admittedly worked in the company had all along been desperately trying to get his employment back resorting to the forums available in law.
+It is no case of the company that the name of the applicant was removed from its roll due to his long unauthorized absence.
 There is nothing on record to show that the company offered employment to the applicant which he refused.
+It is found from the evidence of the applicant that he and others had initially taken shelter of political leaders of the union for relief but when he did not get relief he raised individual dispute.
+Thus, the company's argument of long silence by the applicant does not fortify their plea of abandonment of service by the applicant.
 In G. T. Lad Vs Chemical and Fibres Ltd., referred to by the applicant, the Hon'ble Supreme Court observed that abandonment and relinquishment of service is always a question of intention and normally such an intention cannot be attributed to an employee without adequate evidence in that behalf.
 As there was no action against the applicant by the company there could not be any reason for the applicant to sense trouble or police action as alleged.
+There also appears no reason to believe that the applicant voluntarily gave up his livelihood and then he began to fight legal battle to get it back.
 In the circumstances I find no reason to hold that the applicant abandoned his employment or he refused to take up engagement / employment.